 You could also use an electric shaver, although these can be pricey and aren’t always necessary.

 Shave the cheeks, the neck, the gap above the pencil mustache, and any other areas you want completely clear of hair.
-This may include the area either side of the soul patch as well.

 A fairly long article for quite a niche style – but I think it’s well worth it.
 You’ve seen what it looks like and the different forms it can take.
 You’ve also learned how to trim it if you decided you wanted to do so.